How Much Do Piano Lessons Cost?

 Piano lessons typically cost between $40-$90 per hour*, but costs can vary widely depending on the teacher’s education and performing level, the location, lesson length and whether they are in-person or online.

 The average price for a one-hour piano lesson is $80.
-Live online piano lessons using Zoom or Skype charge between $20-40 for a half hour lesson.
+Live online piano lessons using Zoom or Google Meet charge between $20-40 for a half hour lesson.
 Local private one-on-one piano lessons range from $35-50 for a half hour lesson, while in-person group lessons can cost $25 for a half hour lesson.

 Try a Half Hour Piano Lesson